sjmikler/pytorch-symbolic/docs/quick_start.md

         return custom_func(*args)
 ```

-We already wrapped a few useful functions for you, e.g. `concat` and `stack`.
+We already wrapped a few useful functions for you, e.g. `torch.concat` and `torch.stack`.

 They are available in `pytorch_symbolic.useful_layers`.